holaontiveros/wp-nice-search/readme.txt

 == Changelog ==

 = 1.0.1 =
-Fixed no keyword keyup event issue and select all current keyword keyup event issue.
+* Fixed no keyword keyup event issue and select all current keyword keyup event issue.
+* Fixed style for results box and search icon

 = 1.0.0 =
 Publish plugin